nettings/medianet/README.md

 `http://localhost:10080/medianet/Tunnel`.

-If you have configured a local Icecast2 server to create a stream from your JACK signal graph, you will find a corresponding link here as well.
+If you have configured a local Icecast2 server to create a stream from your JACK signal graph, you will find a corresponding link here as well (which will require port 8000 to be forwarded as well).

 ### Features